JSON → YAML

 Yes.
 Nested objects become indented YAML mappings, and JSON arrays become YAML sequences.
 All standard JSON types — strings, numbers, booleans, null, objects, and arrays — are handled correctly.

-Can I convert back from YAML to JSON?
+Can I convert YAML back to JSON?

 Are there any differences between the JSON and YAML output?